David Wilkinson (theologian): Career

 After ordination, he was a Methodist minister in Letchworth from 1990 to 1991.
 He then took on two posts: as minister of Elm Hall Drive Methodist Church in Liverpool and a chaplain at the University of Liverpool.
 In 1999, he moved to Durham where he had been appointed a fellow in Christian apologetics at St John's College, Durham.
 Then, from 2004 to 2006, he was Wesley Research Lecturer in Theology and Science in the University of Durham's Department of Theology and Religion.
 In December 2005, it was announced that he would be returning to St John's College, having been appointed its next principal in succession to Professor Stephen Sykes.
 He had to be given permission by the Methodist Church for the appointment due to the college's Anglican foundation: St John's college is both a college of Durham University and an evangelical Anglican theological college.
 He took up the post in 2006.
 He was additionally made a professor in the Department of Theology and Religion in 2011.

 Wilkinson's academic interests focus on the interaction between theology and science.
 He has also published on Stephen Hawking, spirituality in contemporary cinema and the doctrine of holiness.
 He has been a council member of the Evangelical Alliance.

+In January 2024, he was installed as an ecumenical Canon of Durham Cathedral.